JDGonzal/MERN-stack-mysql/README.md

 ```
 12. Add a "tasks.api.ts" file in "src/api" directory.
 13. Create a "models" directory in "src" directory, and add a "tasks.models.ts" file.
-14. Move from "TaskFrom.tsx" the `interface` and put into "tasks.model.ts" file, with an `export`, renem the `interface` name:
+14. Move from "TaskForm.tsx" the `interface` and put into "tasks.model.ts" file, with an `export`, renem the `interface` name:
 ```js
     export interface TasksModel {
       title: string;